Mat Stevenson: Career

 Adam Cameron in Home and Away which he starred in from 1989 to 1994, making a return appearance in 1999.
 Prior to Home and Away, Stevenson played the part of "Skinner", a treacherous petty criminal whom Todd Landers had befriended on Network Ten's Neighbours.

+In between acting, Mat was also a Team Leader for Telstra BigPond Technical Support at TeleTech.

 In 2010, Stevenson appeared in three episodes of Network Ten's Rush as Inspector Cox.
 His other television roles have included Blue Heelers, MDA, City Homicide and Offspring.

 Personal life

 Prior to his acting career, Stevenson worked as a swimming pool cleaner.

 In August 2025, Stevenson spoke with The Sydney Morning Herald telling them before he scored his role on Neighbours, he was interested in starting a career as a real estate agent.
 He attended a business presentation, where he was drugged and raped by two men.

-After leaving Home & Away in 1994, the actor lost everything and became homeless within a year of his departure.
+After leaving Home & Away in 1994, he lost everything and became homeless within a year of his departure.

 He is the father of internet celebrity and transgender rights activist Grace Hyland.